I’ve been in e-commerce since 2012 – before Shopify really took off.

 Create a viral challenge to encourage more product use

-Another masterful marketing tactic the Ohm Store has used is creating challenges for their customers and anyone who wants to participate.
+Another masterful marketing tactic the Ohm Store has used is creating challenges for its customers and anyone who wants to participate.

 Introducing their mindfulness and meditation challenges: